ScratchAddons/website-v2/content/docs/privacy/policies/extension.md

 ## Contact

-If you have any questions, please contact us through our feedback page at <https://scratchaddons.com/feedback> (make sure to fill out the "identifiers" field so that we can reply to your message) or emailing `worldxlanguages (at) gmail.com`.
+If you have any questions, please contact us through our feedback page at <https://scratchaddons.com/feedback> (make sure to fill out the "identifiers" field so that we can reply to your message) or email `worldxlanguages (at) gmail.com`.

 ## Extension Privacy Policy Changelog